Foundations of regular variation on topological spaces: Regular variation in metric spaces and Banach spaces

-If the carrier space is separable, it is possible to replace a net of approximating functions in Theorem~\ref{thr:m-space} and Corollary~\ref{cor:banach-zero} with a sequence $(\psi_m)_{m\in\NN}$.
-In particular, it is easy to construct the approximating maps if $\XX$ is a (necessarily, separable) Banach space with a \emph{Schauder basis} $(e_k)_{k\in\NN}$, see \cite[Chapter~4]{MR2766381}.
-Without loss of generality, assume that the Schauder basis is normalised.
+If the carrier space $\XX$ is separable, it is possible to replace the net of approximating functions in Theorem~\ref{thr:m-space} and Corollary~\ref{cor:banach-zero} with a sequence $(\psi_m)_{m\in\NN}$.
+In particular, it is easy to construct the approximating maps if $\XX$ is a (necessarily separable) Banach space with a \emph{Schauder basis} $(e_k)_{k\in\NN}$; see \cite[Chapter~4]{MR2766381}.
+Without loss of generality, assume that the Schauder basis is normalised, that is, $\|e_k\|=1$ for all $k\in\NN$.
 Let $(e_k^*)_{k\in\NN}$ be the biorthogonal system of linear functionals on $\XX$, so that

 For $m\in\NN$, let